How the HIOKI PQ3198 Power Quality Analyzer Works

 A simple way to think about the PQ3198 is that it acts like a recorder, a spectrum analyzer, and an event marker for the electrical system at the same time.

-Why it can detect different kinds of power quality problems
+Why it detects different power quality problems

 A

-Low-frequency trend problems Longer-term issues such as sustained low voltage, changing load behavior, or drifting power factor are revealed through continuous RMS, power, and frequency logging.
+Low-frequency trend problemsSustained low voltage, changing load behavior, and drifting power factor can be found through continuous RMS, power, and frequency logging.

 B